 5.220.
-Maintenance, surveillance, and ageing management programs should include activities to identify any trend towards degradation (ageing) that could result in the loss of operability of equipment.
+Maintenance and surveillance programs should include activities to identify any trend towards degradation (ageing) that could result in the loss of operability of equipment.

 5.221.
 Examples of monitoring techniques include:

 - Equipment testing (of plant components or components subject to ageing representative of plant components);

 - Visual inspections; and

 - Analysis of operating experience.